 that we can pray for one another.

-Parishioners may request a Mass Intention and/or a Prayer Request by filling out an online form.
-A $10 donation is suggested for Mass Intentions and the donation can be made at the same time of the request.
-Once the form is submitted and you receive an email confirmation of your submission, a member of the parish staff will contact you to confirm your request with the date and Mass time.
-Before you filled your form, please read the guidelines for Mass Intentions and Prayer Request:
+Parishioners may request a Mass Intention and/or Prayer Request by filling out an online form.
+Once the form is submitted, you will receive an automatic email confirming your request.
+A member of the parish staff will contact you to confirm your request with the date and Mass time.
+Given the number of Mass Intention requests, we cannot guarantee that your requested date will be available.
+A $10 donation is suggested for Mass Intentions and it can be made at the end of the form or when your date has been confirmed.
+Before filling out the form, please read the guidelines for Mass Intentions and Prayer Requests.

 Guidelines for Mass Intentions